When Is the Best Age to Buy a Home?

 At What Age Do Most People Buy?

 It’s important to live your own life, but it might be helpful to know when others typically buy.
+There may be good reasons behind the fact that homeownership rates increase with age.
+According to the U.S. Census Bureau, homeownership rates by age at the end of 2017 were:

 |Age Range||Homeownership Rate|